The following are confirmed presenters for the

 Energy Analyst, Oregon Department of Energy

 Kaci Radcliffe is an Energy Analyst and Sustainability Coordinator for the Oregon Department of Energy.
 She works in building energy efficiency programs, helping schools, government, and businesses make long-term building improvements and become leaders in energy and sustainability.
-Other duties include managing sustainable business practices, cross-functional projects, policy development, regional partnerships, and grant coordination.
+Other duties include project management, policy analysis, grant administration, regional coordination, and managing sustainable business practices.

 Back to Top